Why Are People Adding To Cart But Not Buying?

 Factors such as buyer's remorse, budget constraints, or changing preferences can lead to hesitation and ultimately, abandonment.

-✅ Retargeting strategies, such as personalized emails or targeted ads, can gently nudge indecisive shoppers back toward completing their purchase.
+Use retargeting strategies, such as personalized emails or targeted ads, to gently nudge indecisive shoppers back toward completing their purchase.

 Incentives such as limited-time offers, discounts, or free shipping can create a sense of urgency and motivate customers to complete their purchases promptly.